MiKTeX/miktex/README.md

 Again, you have to omit `--admin`, if you intend to use MiKTeX just for yourself.

-Consult the initexmf(1) man page, for more information about the utility.
+Please consult the initexmf(1) man page, for more information about the MiKTeX Configuration Utility.

 ### Symbolic links

 Most of the MiKTeX executables are prefixed with `miktex-`.
-For example, the pdfTeX executable has the file name `miktex-pdftex`.
+For example, the file name of the pdfTeX executable is `miktex-pdftex`.
 You can create symbolic links targetting the `miktex-` prefixed
 executables:

     initexmf --admin --mklinks